-- PRACTICE TIME – Practice is not allowed on any tournament table, except during specified periods, and only with the permission of the Tournament Director.
+- PRACTICE TIME – Practice is not allowed on any Tournament table, except during specified periods, and only with the permission of the Tournament Director.
 You are encouraged to practice on tables designated for that purpose, and are asked to share the practice tables with any other contestants who wish to use them.
 If there is a wait for the practice tables, we ask that you limit your practice time to between 10 and 15 minutes.
-Designated practices tables are reserved for those contestants who have not yet been eliminated from the tournament.
-Practice is not allowed on tournament tables during play, even when tournament tables are not in use.
+Designated practices tables are reserved for those contestants who have not yet been eliminated from the Tournament.
+Practice is not allowed on Tournament tables during play, even when Tournament tables are not in use.

 - DECLARING PLAYERS – Once both teams in a match have declared a player, the players cannot be changed unless the player declared by one team puts that team in jeopardy of violating the 23-Rule.

-- OBLIGATION TO PRESENT AND CHECK IDENTIFICATION OF ALL PLAYERS – All participants must have a current valid photo ID in the form of a state-issued Driver’s License or non-driver Identification Card, a Military ID, or a Passport.
-Players must have their photo ID with them at all times during the Tournament and should present their photo ID to the opposing team’s captain when put up in a match without having to be asked.
-It is the responsibility of every team to verify that all opposing players put up in a match have current valid photo IDs that positively identify them as being the individuals shown on the scoresheet.
+- OBLIGATION TO PRESENT AND CHECK IDENTIFICATION OF ALL PLAYERS – All participants must have a current valid photo ID in the form of a state-issued driver’s license or non-driver identification card, a military ID, or a passport (collectively any of these forms of identification will be referred to in these rules as a “Photo ID”).
+Players must have their Photo ID with them at all times during the Tournament and should present their Photo ID to the opposing team’s captain when put up in a match without having to be asked.
+It is the responsibility of every team to verify that all opposing players put up in a match have Photo IDs that positively identify them as being the individuals shown on the scoresheet.
 Do not assume a player is who they say they are.
-If an opposing player has not voluntarily presented his or her photo ID to you for verification, it is the responsibility of your Team’s Captain to request that the opposing player present his or her photo ID and to be satisfied as to the opposing player’s identity prior to the lag.
+If an opposing player has not voluntarily presented their Photo ID to you for verification, it is the responsibility of your Team’s Captain to request that the opposing player present their Photo ID and to be satisfied as to the opposing player’s identity prior to the lag.
 If your captain is not satisfied with the identity of an opposing player, your captain must immediately call over a Tournament Official to examine the identity of the questioned player.
-If the Tournament Official cannot readily verify the player’s identity from the photo ID, he or she may consult the Tournament Director.
-The determination of the Tournament Director regarding the identity of the player, is made in its sole discretion and judgment, and is final.
-If your captain fails to verify the identity of each opposing player put up in a match and an opposing player turns out to be an imposter or to not have a valid photo ID, your team may be bound by the results of the match and your team may not be granted any relief or remedy, in the Tournament Director’s sole judgment and discretion.
-If a player is put up to play and does not have his or her photo ID, the individual match will be forfeited to the opponent without right of protest or appeal, regardless of the reason the player does not have a photo ID, and the player will not be eligible to play later in that team match.
+If the Tournament Official cannot readily verify the player’s identity from the Photo ID, they may consult the Tournament Director.
+The determination of the Tournament Director regarding the identity of the player, is made in the Tournament Director’s sole discretion and judgment, and is final.
+If your captain fails to verify the identity of each opposing player put up in a match and an opposing player turns out to be an imposter or to not have a valid Photo ID, your team may be bound by the results of the match and your team may not be granted any relief or remedy, in the Tournament Director’s sole judgment and discretion.
+If a player is put up to play and does not have their Photo ID, the individual match will be forfeited to the opponent without right of protest or appeal, regardless of the reason the player does not have a Photo ID, and the player will not be eligible to play later in that team match.
 It is no excuse that a player’s Photo ID was lost, left somewhere, or that the player needs to go get it.
-Any team intentionally or unintentionally, knowingly or unknowingly playing an imposter, a player who cannot verify his or her identity, or a player who enters or participates in the Tournament under fraudulent circumstances, is subject to immediate disqualification from the Tournament.
+Any team intentionally or unintentionally, knowingly or unknowingly playing an imposter, a player who cannot verify their identity, or a player who enters or participates in the Tournament under fraudulent circumstances, is subject to immediate disqualification from the Tournament.
 All the members of any disqualified team will all be subject to an indefinite suspension from further participation in the APA, in APA’s sole judgment and discretion.

 - NO EARPHONES – You are not permitted to wear earphones of any type during Tournament play.
 This includes ear buds, headphones, headsets, Bluetooth devices, etc. Hearing aids and non-electronic earplugs are allowed.